- the action or activity of gathering information about consumers’ needs and preferences.

 Market research helps brands step up marketing, sales, communication and product development strategies based on the unique characteristics of target consumers.
 Marketing your brand to the right audience with the right messaging ensures that your product or service doesn’t get lost in translation.

 - Product insights – Market research is often focused on understanding your target audience’s needs and how they experience your products or services.
 These insights can support product development and positioning strategies.

-- Consumer insights – Research can also uncover the unique values, behaviours, motivations and concerns of your customer base.
+- Customer insights – Research can also uncover the unique values, behaviors, motivations and concerns of your customer base.
 These insights enable your brand to address these factors in your marketing and sales strategies.